Eliascm17/ATM-Project---CS-2365/README.md

 There is also a Bank Staff Menu that can:

-Open an account
+-Open an account
-Close an account
+-Close an account